LukeMS/keltor/rst/index.rst

 The Prime Order kept that ancient language from totally dying out.
 They used it as their language of knowledge and education.
 The books they wrote were written in it.
 About seven-hundred years ago, as the Prime Order began to spread across the known lands, Ag'rune was spread as well.
 It was resurrected.
 As their influence expanded, so did the use of that language.
 When they opened schools and began teaching, they taught Ag'rune.
 The children of the wealthy would learn from them.
 And, as the Order could, they would teach more and more children, regardless of status.

 Everywhere the Prime Order went, Ag'rune followed.
-But it was when Sapreen became the official home of the Order, just over five-hundred years ago, that changed the game.
-Sapreen is, just as it was then, a hub of trade on the Inner Sea.
+But it was when `Sapreen`_ became the official home of the Order, just over five-hundred years ago, that changed the game. `Sapreen`_ is, just as it was then, a hub of trade on the `Inner Sea`_.
 It was a simple matter for the Order to encourage their language of knowledge and learning to become the language of trade as well.
 Over the two-hundred years following that, Ag'rune would morph into Common.
 It evolved, changing and becoming more of an amalgamation, adding words from other languages.
 Roughly three-hundred years later, Common is the trade tongue and the language of educational institutions as well as the language books are published in.
 Half of all the Empire's citizens speak it.
 Because of the Order's dedication to education, 1 in 4 citizens can read and write Common.
 At least that many more are literate in another language.

 The current trend shows that Common has been displacing more and more human languages over the past two hundred years.
 This is expected to continue as the momentum shows no sign of slowing.
 Indeed, it is projected that the Empire will, for all practical purposes, have no other human languages in another two centuries.
 This is in sharp contrast to the last thousand years, at the beginning of which scholars estimate that over 50 human languages saw popular use.
 Having one language emerge as the dominate human tongue is having a positive effect on human cohesiveness and cooperation.